Building and Maintaining Public Trust in Your Nonprofit

 In essence, nonprofit audit services are tailored to meet the unique needs and challenges of organizations committed to social causes.
 By providing assurance on financial accuracy, regulatory compliance, and program effectiveness, these services contribute to the overall credibility, transparency, and long-term success of nonprofit organizations dedicated to making a positive impact on society.

-If your nonprofit accepts advertising or sponsorships that aren’t related to your tax-exempt mission, you're at risk of unrelated business income tax (UBIT) liability.
-These types of support have complicated rules that California nonprofit audit providers can help you understand.
-You still should … Read More
+If your nonprofit accepts advertising or sponsorships that aren’t directly related to your tax-exempt mission, you might be exposed to unrelated business income tax (UBIT) liability.
+These types of support have complicated rules that California nonprofit audit providers can help you understand, but you should have at least a basic understanding of what’s taxable versus nontaxable.